ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
 There is only one difference between this script and `SimpleBot.au3` one.
 The window of Notepad application is not activated at startup here.
-There is a two second delay instead at the startup.
+There is a two seconds delay instead at the startup.
 You should activate the window of VM application during this delay.
-Then script starts to work.
-The protection system cannot detect it.
+The script starts to work and the protection system cannot detect it.

 ## Summary

-We have considered approaches to protect game application against clicker bots.
+We have considered approaches to protect the game application against clicker bots.
 There are ways to avoid these approaches.
 You can find suitable way easy only if you know algorithm of the protection system.
 There are ideas how to explore this algorithm:

-1. Hook WinAPI calls of protection system process.
+1. Hook WinAPI calls to protection system process.
 You can do it with API Monitor or similar application.
 2. [**Reverse**](https://en.wikipedia.org/wiki/Reverse_engineering) an executable and DLL file of the protection system.
-3. Consequently try several ways to avoid this protection system.
+3. Consequently, try several ways to avoid this protection system.
 Then you can assume which protection algorithms are used.

-Most of modern client-side protection systems combine several protection algorithms.
+Most of the modern client-side protection systems combine several protection algorithms.
 Therefore, effective clicker bot should combine several methods to avoid these systems.